skylight-hq/skylight.digital/_projects/usaf_arms.md

 modernization approach, earning stakeholder buy-in
 - Developed a functional, modernized version of the Jumps Module
-- Initiated the process of modernizing the other modules of ARMS, which included user research and technical discovery
+- Initiated the process of modernizing the other modules of ARMS, including user research and technical discovery
 {% endcapture %}

 {% include project.html